 1997 We hire Susan Catanzaro to be our new part-time Administrative Assistant.
 We hold our first Goods and Services Auction which annually raises money for building fund.
 We celebrate our 35th Anniversary.
 A Comprehensive Planning Committee (CPC) is formed to assess space needs.

 1998 We hire a UUA development consultant who spends a weekend leading our members through the steps of a successful building expansion, from writing our own mission statement to assessing our financial resources, to raising the capital.
-CPC becomes the Dream Team, with financial, capital campaign, building, exterior and interior components.
+CPC becomes the Dream Team, led by Ed Mikell, with financial, capital campaign, building, exterior and interior components.
 Chaleff & Rogers are hired as architects.
 They design a handsome, functional building.